 Department Faculty: Corie Hammers, Sonita Sarker

-Steering Committee: Susana Drake (Religious Studies), Victoria Malawey (Music), Joan Ostrove (Psychology), Xin Yang (Asian Languages and Cultures)
+Steering Committee: Lin Aanonsen (Biology), Susanna Drake (Religious Studies), Victoria Malawey (Music), Xin Yang (Asian Languages and Cultures)

-Cross-Listing Faculty: Beth Cleary (Theatre and Dance), Paul Dosh (Political Science), Susanna Drake (Religious Studies), Duchess Harris (American Studies), Joanna Inglot (Art and Art History), Elizabeth Jansen (Biology), Anastasia Kayiatos (Russian Studies), Mahnaz Kousha (Sociology), Jim Laine (Religious Studies), Brian Lush (Classics), Victoria Malawey (Music), Crystal Moten (History), Alicia Munoz (Latin American Studies), Joan Ostrove (Psychology), Juliette Rogers (French and Francophone Studies), Beth Severy-Hoven (Classics), Dianna Shandy (Anthropology), Linda Sturtz (History), Satoko Suzuki (Asian Languages and Cultures), and Xin Yang (Asian Languages and Cultures)
+Affiliated Faculty: Samuel Asarnow (Philosophy), Beth Cleary (Theatre and Dance), Paul Dosh (Political Science), Susanna Drake (Religious Studies), Lizeth Gutierrez (American Studies), Duchess Harris (American Studies), Joanna Inglot (Art and Art History), Elizabeth Jansen (Biology), Jim Laine (Religious Studies), Brian Lush (Classics), Victoria Malawey (Music), Crystal Moten (History), Alicia Munoz (Latin American Studies), Joan Ostrove (Psychology), Jessica Pearson-Patel (History), Jenna Rice (International Studies), Juliette Rogers (French and Francophone Studies), Beth Severy-Hoven (Classics), Dianna Shandy (Anthropology), Linda Sturtz (History), Satoko Suzuki (Asian Languages and Cultures), and Xin Yang (Asian Languages and Cultures)

 In the Women's, Gender, and Sexuality Studies Department (WGSS) at Macalester College, students investigate key questions raised within feminist and queer theories and the fields of women's, transgender, bisexual, lesbian, and gay studies.
 Women's, Gender, and Sexuality Studies is an interdisciplinary field interlinking the humanities, social sciences, natural sciences, and the arts.
 Through a rich array of core and crosslisted courses, students examine interlocking systems of cultural and political difference based on gender, sexuality, race, nation, class, ethnicity, and ability, through comparative national and transnational perspectives; and develop practical and theoretical skills for understanding and engaging the historical, social, cultural, economic, and political contexts shaping our world.
 The department strongly encourages students to engage diverse communities at Macalester and beyond, and supports students in completing independent research, internships, study away, and senior and honors projects.
 Our graduates have applied their work in a wide variety of careers in academia, literature and the arts, law, politics, business, health and medicine, and non-profit work.